SharePoint/sp-dev-docs/docs/sp-add-ins/what-s-new-in-office-developer-tools-for-visual-studio.md

+---
+title: What's new in Office Developer Tools for Visual Studio 2013 ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # What's new in Office Developer Tools for Visual Studio 2013
 You can develop SharePoint Add-ins by using the following new features available in the Office Developer Tools for Visual Studio.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).